22nd Single Molecule Workshop

 Nowadays, not only improving and extending the existing arsenal of single molecule and super-resolution techniques and methods is still of paramount interest, but also the beneficial usage of the existing and already established techniques is a major challenge for applications ranging from chemical analysis to biophysics, biological and biomedical research, medical diagnostics, and materials research.

 The deadline for abstract submission is May 31, 2016.
 Post deadline abstracts may not be considered.

 Abstract submission for oral presentations is closed.
-Abstracts for post-deadline poster presentations are possible until end of July.
+Abstracts for post deadline poster presentations can still be submitted until July 15, 2016.

 Please contact us via email if you are interested in presenting a poster at the workshop.

 - Abstracts can be submitted for oral or poster presentation.
 Depending on the number of received abstracts, some oral presentations may be changed to a poster presentation.

 - Abstracts can only be submitted along with the registration for the workshop.